-For the 2009 health annual statement filing, the NAIC adopted significant modifications to the actuarial opinion requirements that all practicing health actuaries need to be aware of in advance of the filing.
+The NAIC in 2009 and 2010 has adopted significant modifications to the actuarial opinion requirements of which all practicing health actuaries need to be aware in advance of the filing.
 These modifications include the appointment of the actuary, the inclusion of checkboxes, the use of prescribed language, and a supporting actuarial memorandum.
 State insurance laws may alter the NAIC's actuarial opinion requirements.
-Actuaries are highly encouraged to review state laws prior to developing the actuarial opinion.
+Actuaries are highly encouraged to review state laws before developing the actuarial opinion.

 The Accident & Health Working Group and the Life & Health Actuarial Task Force of the NAIC each have several projects in progress that may alter the actuarial opinion requirements for 2010 and beyond.
-Actuaries are reminded keep abreast of the changes in the requirements.
+Actuaries are reminded to keep abreast of the changes in the requirements.

 All members of the Academy must comply with the current Qualification Standards for Actuaries Issuing Statements of Actuarial Opinion in the United States and all relevant Actuarial Standards of Practice as promulgated by the Actuarial Standards Board.
-A list of relevant standards, as of the date of this publication, is included in Appendix B.
+A list of the relevant standards, as of the date of this publication, is included in Appendix B.